COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Imaging and Planning

-A SERO doctor will then use the CyberKnife software to create a treatment plan which is carefully designed to target tumors with the proper doses of radiation while minimizing radiation exposure to healthy cells.
+Your doctor will then use the CyberKnife software to create a treatment plan that is carefully designed to target tumors with the proper doses of radiation while minimizing radiation exposure to healthy cells.

 Undergoing the Procedure

-Once the SERO team has developed treatment plans, the patient is ready to undergo the CyberKnife procedure.
+Once your doctor has developed cancer treatment plans, the patient is ready to undergo the CyberKnife procedure.

-Upon arriving, patients will be positioned on the treatment table.
+Upon arrival, patients will be positioned on the treatment table.
 The CyberKnife System’s computer-controlled robotic arm then moves around the patient at various angles, delivering radiation therapy to the tumor locations.

 Treatment sessions with the Cyberknife System last between 30 and 90 minutes.
 Session time depends on the type and location of the tumor.
 In many cases, patients will be treated in stages over several sessions, although there are typically no more than five days of treatment.